 The politician explained that production had been restarted at the AMO plant in the region.
 It assembles Ural trucks.
 Previously, the industrial site belonged to Volvo.

-According to the journalist, the AGR enterprise in Kaluga has established a screwdriver assembly of the Chery Tiggo 8 Pro Max.
-Kadakov emphasizes that they will soon begin producing the restyled Tiggo 7 Pro Max, for which an OTTS has already been received.
-It cannot be ruled out that the assembly of the fourth version of the Tiggo Pro will also be established, and in the future, the Omoda C5 may start rolling off the assembly line.
+According to the journalist, Chery Tiggo 8 Pro Max is being assembled using the SKD method at the AGR plant in Kaluga.
+Kadakov emphasizes that the restyled Tiggo 7 Pro Max, for which the OTTS has already been received, will soon be produced there.
+It cannot be ruled out that the assembly of the fourth version of the Tiggo Pro will also be established, and in the future, the Omoda C5 may start to roll off the assembly line.
 Finally, the management of the AMO plant plans to assemble Chinese trucks.

 Read more on the topic: